jefffleurima/set-ai-fitness-coach/README.md

 > **Revolutionizing fitness coaching through AR, AI, and voice assistance**

-An intelligent iOS fitness app that combines real-time form analysis, personalized AI coaching, and comprehensive activity tracking to create the future of workout experiences.
+An intelligent iOS fitness app that combines real-time form analysis, AI coaching, and comprehensive activity tracking to create the future of workout experiences.

 ## 🌟 Key Features